hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 const connection = new Connection(clusterApiUrl('mainnet-beta'));
 const kamino = new Kamino('mainnet-beta', connection);
+const wallet = Keypair.generate(); // use your own wallet with funds here, used for sending and confirming transactions

 // get all strategies supported by Kamino const strategies = await kamino.getStrategies();